MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 ### Game
 - Refactor the gameOver into gameStatus, to be able to manage different game states (e.g. paused, running, win, lose, etc...)
-- In the FlagCell method, check for any redundancies in the if conditions that check the validity of the input
+- ~~In the flagCell method, check for any redundancies in the if conditions that check the validity of the input~~
+- Further refactor flagCell to remove nested if statements

 ### Cli and Graphics